 Indonesia's Legal System

 As explained above, the scope of the investment sector in Indonesia is quite diverse.
-Since the government wishes to accommodate this diversity, they issued additional regulations to accommodate the existing law to fit the need of the existing investment sectors.
+Since the government wishes to accommodate this diversity, they issued additional regulations to accommodate the existing law to fit within the need of the existing investment sectors.
 Therefore, to ensure the ease and compliance of investment, it is essential to understand the legal system.

 The Hierarchy of Laws